Communist Party of Germany: Early history

-Before the First World War the Social Democratic Party (SPD) was the largest party in Germany and the world's most successful socialist party.
+Before World War I the Social Democratic Party (SPD) was the largest party in Germany and the world's most successful socialist party.
 Although still officially claiming to be a Marxist party, by 1914 it had become in practice a reformist party.
 In 1914 the SPD members of the Reichstag voted in favour of the war.
 Left-wing members of the party, led by Karl Liebknecht and Rosa Luxemburg, strongly opposed the war, and the SPD soon suffered a split.
 From the split emerged the Independent Social Democratic Party of Germany (USPD) and the more radical Spartacist League; the latter formed the core of what would become the KPD.
 In November 1918, revolution broke out across Germany.
 The KPD held its founding congress in Berlin from 30 December 1918 to 1 January 1919, in the reception hall of the City Council.
 Rosa Luxemburg was initially against the setting up of a new party but joined the KPD after her initial hesitation.
-Apart from the Spartacists, another dissent group of socialists called the International Communists of Germany, also dissenting members of the Social Democratic party but mainly located in Hamburg, Bremen and Northern Germany, joined the KPD.
+Apart from the Spartacists, another dissident group of socialists called the International Communists of Germany (IKD), also dissenting members of the Social Democratic party but mainly located in Hamburg, Bremen and Northern Germany, joined the KPD.
 The Revolutionary Shop Stewards, a network of dissenting socialist trade unionists centered in Berlin, were also invited to the congress, but ultimately did not join the KPD because they deemed the founding congress too syndicalist-leaning.

+The Party's first Central Committee consisted of Hermann Duncker, Käte Duncker, Hugo Eberlein, Paul Frölich, Leo Jogiches, Paul Lange, Paul Levi, Karl Liebknecht, Rosa Luxemburg, Ernst Meyer, Wilhelm Pieck, and August Thalheimer.

 There were seven main reports given at the founding congress: